 Will I do it again?
 Yes, for all the reasons I stated above.
 It was an interesting exercise in ordering my feelings, intuitions and thoughts about the Australian Election, 2013.

-Last year I came across an interesting article that said nearly 80% of astrologers who attempted, accurately predicted the 2012 USA Election outcome at least 3 months and one 26 years before hand!
+A few years ago I came across an interesting article that said nearly 80% of astrologers who attempted, accurately predicted the 2012 USA Election outcome at least 3 months and one 26 years before hand!
 In his 1976 book “The Astrological Chart of the United States, from 1776 to 2141” Gar Osten wrote that the year 2012 would see the “re-election of the incumbent president”.

 Intrigued I looked further into it because an 80% correct result is not bad considering most mainstream media had written Obama off before the election.
 A prediction 26 years beforehand is mind blowing.